aiodeke/financial_calculator_demo/README.md

  You can choose Bond or Investment type to proceeed.

  ## Getting Started
- Copy the project URL and restore ito n your local machine.
+ Copy the project URL on github and restore it to your local machine.

  ### Prerequisites
  Download https://code.visualstudio.com/ vscode software